How is acute lymphocytic leukemia found?

-Blood cell counts and other blood tests: Changes in the numbers of different blood cell types and how the cells look under a microscope can suggest leukemia.
 Most people with ALL have too many white blood cells, not enough red cells, and not enough platelets.
 Many of the white cells will be blasts, a type of immature cell not normally found in the bloodstream.
 These cells don't work the way they should.
-These findings may suggest a person has leukemia, but usually a sample of bone marrow cells must be looked at to be sure.
+These findings may suggest a person has leukemia, but often a sample of bone marrow cells must be looked at to be sure.

 Imaging tests make pictures of the inside of the body.
 Because leukemia does not usually form tumors, imaging tests are not always as helpful as they are for other types of cancer.
 For people with ALL, these tests are done more often to look for infections or other problems rather than for the leukemia itself.

-X-rays: X-rays of the chest may be taken to see if a person may have a lung infection.
+X-rays: You may get a chest x-ray to check for a lung infection.
 The x-ray can also show swollen lymph nodes in the chest.

 CT (computed tomography) scans: This is a special kind of x-ray test in which a beam moves around the body, taking pictures from different angles.
-The pictures are combined by a computer to show a slice of the body.
+A computer combines the pictures to show a slice of the body.
 This test can help tell if any lymph nodes or organs in your body are swollen.

-The injection can cause you to feel flushed or warm, in the face or elsewhere.
+The injection can make you feel flushed or warm, in the face or elsewhere.
 Some people get hives (itchy bumps).
 A few may have more serious allergic reactions like trouble breathing, feeling dizzy, or passing out.
-Be sure to tell the doctor before the scan if you have ever had allergies or a reaction to any contrast material used for x-rays.
+Be sure to tell the doctor before the scan if you have ever had allergies or a reaction to any contrast material used for x-rays. .

 MRI (magnetic resonance imaging): MRI scans are very helpful in looking at the brain and spinal cord.
 These scans use strong magnets and radio waves instead of x-rays to make detailed pictures of the body.
 MRI scans take longer than CT scans.
 You may be placed inside a tube, which can feel confining.
 Newer, more open MRI machines may sometimes be another option.
 The MRI machine makes loud buzzing and thumping noises that you may find disturbing.
 Some places give you headphones to block this noise out.

-Ultrasound: Ultrasound is the use of sound waves to make images of the organs.
-It can help to show whether the kidneys, liver, or spleen are enlarged.
+Ultrasound: Ultrasound uses sound waves to make images of the organs.
+It can help show whether the kidneys, liver, or spleen are enlarged.
 It can also be used to look at lymph nodes.
-This is an easy test to have done.
-For most ultrasounds you simply lie on a table and a kind of wand is moved over the part of your body being examined.
+This is an easy test to have.
+For most ultrasounds you simply lie on a table and a kind of wand (transducer) is moved over the part of your body being examined.

-Gallium scan and bone scan: These tests use a slightly radioactive chemical that is put into the blood.
+Gallium scan and bone scan: These tests look at a slightly radioactive chemical that is put into the blood.
 The chemical collects in areas of cancer or infection.
 These areas, called "hot spots," can be picked up by a special camera.
-These tests are not often done in people with ALL, but they can be useful when a person has bone pain that might be caused by either infection or cancer in the bones.
+These tests are not often done in people with ALL, but they can be useful if you have bone pain that might be caused by either infection or cancer in the bones.